Condor of Cornwall: Name

 Condor's name is not certain, with Carew giving both his and his son's names as Condor, but noting that Camden referred to him as Cadoc.
 Camden's first editions of Britannia give his name as Cadocus, but from 1607 he revised that to "Candorus, called by others Cadocus" (Candorus alias Cadocus).
 Williams gives both his and his son's names as Candor.
 Hals gives his name as Cundor or Condor, and Condorus/Condurus/Condura in Latin, and his son as Cad-dock/Caddock/Cradock or Condor the Second.
 Frederick Lyde Caunter gives Contor as a variant spelling.

 Hals wrote that the name Condor was in all probability taken from a place in St Clement called Conor or Condura, which Davies Gilbert says means 'the King or Prince's Water'.
-Richard Charnock found this less likely than Pryce's suggestion that Condurra or Condourra comes from con-dower 'the neck of water'.
+William Pryce instead suggested that the place name (which he gives as Condurra or Condourra) comes from con-dower 'the neck of water'.
 John Bannister gives Condora as possibly being from 'the head' (cean) 'between the two waters' (dourau), and Condurra/Condurrow as 'druid's down', 'the neck of water', or possibly 'oak' (deru) 'down' (goon).

-William Pryce suggests the meaning of the name Cadoc derives from Cad 'war', Cadwr 'a soldier' or 'a champion', and Cadgur 'a man of war'.
+Pryce suggests the meaning of the name Cadoc derives from Cad 'war', Cadwr 'a soldier' or 'a champion', and Cadgur 'a man of war'.
 Hals translates it as meaning to 'bear or carry-war'.
 Craig Weatherhill gives the meaning of Cadoc as 'man of battle'.
 Bannister says that the name Cadoc means 'warlike' (like the Welsh cadwg), while Cradock means 'beloved' (like the Welsh caradog).